Jelly Bucket [jel-ee buhk-it]-noun

-Jelly Bucket 2013
+Contact Jelly Bucket

 The literary journal of the Bluegrass Writers Studio is available for purchase at select Barnes and Noble, Hastings, and Bookstar locations.
 Back issues are also available.

-To order by mail, please send a check made payable to "MFA in Creative Writing" for $12 to: Jelly Bucket, 467 Case Annex, 521 Lancaster Ave., Richmond, KY 40475.
+To order by mail, please send a check made payable to "Jelly Bucket" to: Jelly Bucket, 467 Case Annex, 521 Lancaster Ave, Richmond, KY 40475.
 Please specify which issue(s) you would like to receive.

-Submitting Your Work
+Submit Your Work

 Please send us no more than five poems at a time.
 One poem per page.
 Format poems on the page as you would have them printed.

-Please limit word count to 7,500.
-For short fiction (less than 1,000 words), up to 3 pieces may be submitted.
-Please double-space all entries and have them formatted with an acceptable manuscript font (e.g. Times New Roman 12pt).
+Fiction pieces of up to 5,500 words are welcome.
+For short fiction (less than 1,000 words), up to 3 pieces may be included in one submission.
+Please single-space all entries and have them formatted with an acceptable manuscript font (e.g. Times New Roman 12pt).

 Text as Art

-Each issue features a text-as-art/book arts project.
+Each issue features a text-as-art or book arts project.
 Project images can involve any media, but must incorporate text or font design, calligraphy, tattoos, book design, crossword puzzles, or other aspects of text as art or the book arts.
 You may query first, send us a CD, direct us to a web site to review your work, or submit low-res samples of your project through the submissions portal.
 To inquire by email: firstname.lastname@example.org.